VNWiki/Hugo-VNWiki/content/linux/bottles-compatibility-list.md

 ## Notes

 1. Movies don't play
-2. Game starts in windowed mode and can crash while going into fullscreen mode or switching windows (restarting the game trying again should work)
+2. Game starts in windowed mode and can crash while going into fullscreen mode or switching windows (restarting the game and trying again should work)
 3. No sound during opening playback
-4. Use the Windows version of patch with Wine

 ## Game-specific information